AndreyDmitriev39r/AndreyDmitriev39r/README.md

 - ⚡ Fun fact: ...
 -->

-- I am currently learning SASS, Bootstrap and React

-- I am building my learning process around [freeCodeCamp curriculum](https://www.freecodecamp.org/learn/), though I am using various sources of information of course
+- I am building my learning process around [freeCodeCamp curriculum](https://www.freecodecamp.org/learn/) and it's community, though I am using various resources.

-- I am currently working on [this project](https://github.com/DBenMoshe/contrast-ratio-repo) in collaboration with guys from freeCodeCamp community

-- At the same time, I am working on bunch of small learning projects and code challenges in order to develop problem solving skills and learn more about various dev tools
+- At the same time, I am working on bunch of small learning projects and code challenges in order to develop problem solving skills and learn more about various dev tools.

-- Also, I am helping learners on [freeCodeCamp forum](https://forum.freecodecamp.org/) with their issues, if and when my skills and knowledge allow me to answer their questions properly
+- Also, I am helping learners on [freeCodeCamp forum](https://forum.freecodecamp.org/) with their issues, if and when my skills and knowledge allow me to answer their questions properly.

+### Currently learning

+- React

+  - Context API, useReducer and how both go together

+  - building SPA with React Router 6

+- Typescript

+  - fundamentals by going through TS handbook

+  - React + Typescript by building learning projects

+- CSS libraries

+  - TailwindCSS

+  - Bootstrap

+- Relational databases

+  - PostgresSQL

+  - SQLite

+- Building API with Node and Express

+- Data structures and algorithms